Research Student

 - Implemented deep reinforcement learning techniques for spectrum management in wireless networks.

-was on resource allocation in heterogeneous wireless networks using deep reinforcement learning.
+I am interested in research on next-generation wireless networks.
+My master's thesis was on resource allocation in heterogeneous wireless networks using deep reinforcement learning.
 I was fortunate to be

 advised by Professor Jonathan Shock and